TZstatsADS/Spr2017-Proj1-dw2726/doc/README.md

 # Project:
 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+ADS-proj1-dw2726.rmd is the r-notebook presentation for project 1.